ericgrysko/cucloud-js/README.md

 To use the module with any plugins, you'll need the core DynamoDB `cucloud_config` table.
 The structure of data is defined in [SCHEMA.md](SCHEMA.md).

 ## Getting Started

-Initialize the schema in DynamoDB...
+Initialize the DynamoDB schema using the schema defined in `examples/schema.yml`

 ```bash
 # nodejs aws-sdk will use credentials, required to adjust dynamodb